tjphilli/gutenberg/README.md

 Gutenberg
 =========

-Gutenberg is an experimental type tester to introduce
+Gutenberg is an experimental type tester to introduce traditional designers to web typography, and strengthen front-end developers knowledge of the power and history of type.

 ## Currently Supported Properties:
 - font-size